 The event unfolds over a three or four day weekend, with arrival the day before your first full day.
 Here’s what you can expect:

-Formal instruction continues on Saturday, with scheduled sessions in strokes/Greenland paddle usage, rolling, harpoon skills, and rope gymnastics.
-Immediately following breakfast the on-water performance evaluation of The 90-Minute Competition will take place.
-The remains of the kayaks will be burned at the evening bonfire on the Lake Michigan beach.
-There will be social hour before dinner, followed by a silent auction and raffle in the lodge.
+Formal instruction continues on Saturday.
+Immediately following breakfast the race portion of The 90-Minute Competition will take place.
+The remains of the qaannat will be burned at the evening bonfire on the Lake Michigan beach.
+There will be social hour before dinner, followed by the raffle, silent auction, and live auction in the lodge.

 Surfing and rough water training will happen when and if conditions allow.
 If you plan to participate you MUST have a kayak with bulkheads or a kayak with float bags (float bags and sea sock are preferred), and a helmet.